-Then, take a look at all the keywords you are bidding on in paid search.
-Do you have organic results for those keywords?
-This is a major opportunity to reduce paid spend by creating content organically.
+Then have a look at all the keywords you are bidding on in paid search.
+Do you have organic results for these keywords?
+This is a great opportunity to reduce paid spend by creating content organically.

-If you happen to have local businesses, you can break things down across a map.
-What markets have the most demand, and are you visible there?
+If you happen to have local businesses, you can break things down on a map: which markets are most in demand, and are you visible there?

 A Clear Understanding of Your Digital Competition

-Your competitors in search can surprise you.
-They’re not always the same as your business competitors.
+Your competitors in search may surprise you.
+They are not always the same as your business competitors.
 You may be losing visitors to pure-play websites or even publishers that are sending readers to your competitors.

 A Clear Strategy, Plan & Reporting Cadence

 Clearly prioritize work streams across the major categories of SEO: 1) creating new content, 2) optimizing content and 3) improving technical site structure.
-Your priorities should be set based on opportunity size, competition level, and how difficult it will be to execute.
+Your priorities should be set based on opportunity size, competition level, and the difficulty of execution.

-Set goals for growing your share — improving how often you show up in search — and have a reporting infrastructure to track your work and its impact every week.
+Set goals to increase your share, improve how often you appear in search, and have a reporting infrastructure each week to track your work and its impact.

 Success Is About Agility and Speed — Not Spend